 Store leftovers in a covered container and refrigerate for up to 2 days.
 To freeze the roast, wrap tightly in saran wrap and freeze for up to two months.

 You don't need to brown the roast before cooking in a slow cooker.
 Because the meat is not fully submerged it will still brown in the slow cooker.
-I did'nt brown the roast for this recipe and you can see that it still browned just fine.
+I didn’t brown the roast for this recipe and you can see that it still browned just fine.
+This being said, searing the roast before cooking does help to enhance the flavor.
+If you have time I recommend browning first.

 - ½ onion, chopped coarsely